judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-02-03-dublin-weekend-itinerary.markdown

 - **Additional reading:** [Visiting the Guinness Storehouse](/guinness-storehouse-dublin/)

-{% cloudinary /assets/images/2018/01/dublin-weekend-itenerary-guinness-storehouse.jpg alt="Judson jumps in the air in front of the Guinness Storehouse" description="The gates of the Guinness Storehouse in Dublin" %}
+{% cloudinary post-image /assets/images/2018/01/dublin-weekend-itenerary-guinness-storehouse.jpg alt="Judson jumps in the air in front of the Guinness Storehouse" description="The gates of the Guinness Storehouse in Dublin" %}

 back to top